SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-3.md

-# Tutorial X: Creating plugins that link to external services
+# Tutorial 3: Creating plugins that link to external services

 ## Summary
 Brief description of what this tutorial covers and its purpose.